bradeneast/bradeneast.com/posts/_published/using noscript.md

 #### What happens in a noscript situation?

-If a browser's settings block Javascript, content will be unwrapped from the `<noscript>` tags in its original location (with some exceptions, which we’ll get to in quirks).
+If a browser's settings block Javascript, content will be unwrapped from the `<noscript>` tags in its original location (with some exceptions, which is the topic for another article).

 The most common use for `<noscript>` is to suggest that the user turn on Javascript.